VaIbHaVPiSe/Practice/trickyQ/Pattern.md

 3 3 3 3 3
 2 2 2 2 2
 1 1 1 1 1

 Input Format
 You will take an integer input n from stdin.

+Constraints
+1 <= n <= 1000

+Output Format
+Your output should be the pattern according to the input which you had entered.

+You need to take an integer input and then draw the pattern according to it.
+Say for example if you enter 5 then, the pattern should be like this-
+5 4 3 2 1
+5 4 3 2 1
+5 4 3 2 1
+5 4 3 2 1
+5 4 3 2 1

+Input Format
+You will take an integer input n from stdin.